 - Back and seat made of laminated, pressure molded veneer

-- Beech inner veneer and outer veneer as selected
+- Beech inner veneer and Walnut outer veneer

 - Outer veneer wood grain is visible